-Your baby is between 2 ?- 3 ? inches in length this week, measuring from crown to rump.
-By the end of this week, your baby will weigh about 1 ? ounces; what a big growth spurt!
-Your baby is still very small, though, and has plenty of room as he or she floats in the amniotic sac.
-Soon, your baby?s living quarters will become very cramped!
-Your baby?s head is still very large (compared to the rest of his or her body), but it?s growth is slowing, as the body is gradually catching up.
+If you are now 13 weeks pregnant, your baby is between 2.5 – 3 inches in length, measuring from crown to rump.
+By the end of this week, your baby will weigh about 1 ounce; what a big growth spurt!
+Still very small, though, about the size of a lemon and has plenty of room as he or she floats in the amniotic sac.
+Soon, the living quarters will become very cramped!
+Your baby’s head is still very large (compared to the rest of his or her body), but it’s growth is slowing, as the body is gradually catching up.
 Your baby can even turn his or her large head from side to side now, because by this week, the neck is fully formed and able to support these movements.